Conference 2025

 Group bookings:

-- Notes: Discount 10% for groups of 3 or more bookings (group booking) - only for the Full delegate bookings and available until Early Bird Closes
+- 10% discount applies per person for groups of 3 or more individuals - only for the Full delegate bookings and available until Early Bird Closes.

 In collaboration with Victoria University of Wellington, abstracts/papers/posters will be peer-reviewed for publication in Volume 2, Edition 2 of the New Zealand Journal of Health and Safety Practice.